cccu-uk/U14553_AOS_Exercises/content/RFC_Logger/rfclogger.md

 -   `$@` expands into a list of separate parameters, where as `$*` is one  parameter consisting of all the parameters added together.

--   Hopefully you remember from other content you have learned at CCCU that `exit 0` and is explicit means no error, exit 1 is an error and is implicit.
+-   Hopefully you remember from other content you have learned at UoG that `exit 0` and is explicit means no error, exit 1 is an error and is implicit.

 # Helper Functions